 Sketching From Photos

 A good way to practice is to draw from photos.
-I have a secret Pinterest board set up called ‘To Draw’.
+I have a Pinterest board called ‘Sketching Reference’.
 Any time I see an interesting building, scene or person, I pin it to this board to draw in future.
+You can check it out here, feel free to use any of the photos for your sketching practice too!

 I recommend finding reference photos on Pinterest, or stock photography sites such as unsplash.com, pixelbay or pexels.